-Pam London enters her 25th season as a member of the Sacred Heart coaching staff.
-She will begin her seventh year as the co-head coach of the team, sharing duties with Elizabeth Luckie.
-She was named the Northeast Conference Co-Head Coach of the Year in 2009, leading Sacred Heart to its first Northeast Conference Championship.
-Under London and Luckie, the 2009 squad made its first-ever NCAA Tournament appearance a successful one with a 3-1 victory over Cornell.
+Pam London enters her 29th season as a member of the Sacred Heart coaching staff in 2016-17.
+She will begin her elevanth year as the co-head coach of the team, sharing duties with Elizabeth Luckie.

 Outside of her coaching duties, London is the co-owner and operator of H.H.H.
 Cleaning Services in Bridgeport, CT.